Cristina: Is that All There Is? – UK – 12″ –

 She still started with the fire as a little girl, but this time it was Mommy who was the firebug.
 And a trip to the circus was replaced with an event with very different clowns indeed; a trip to a disco.
 The singer still fell in love with a wonderful boy with whom she walked along the waterfront, only this time he beat her black and blue while she loved it.
 The sound in her voice when she proclaimed that “I’d a’ killed for that guy…” was priceless in her heartfelt admiration.
 But then the guy ditched her, but she was callous enough to only ultimately wonder “is that all there is to love?”

 Cristina’s delivery of these words; spoken, not sung, as also on the earlier versions of the song, was an instance of her inhabiting the character of the song for the first time this fully.
 And the former drama student acquitted herself admirably.
 Her flat, and declamatory delivery was textbook Brechtian delivery.
 Which matched the Kurt-Weill-on-bennies arrangement that Darnell brought to the production of the music to a “T.” Darnell slathered on the irony with effects like slide whistles, champagne corks popping, cuckoo clocks, and in the psychotic middle eight, cut up party chatter suggestive of a breakdown.
-Meanwhile the tough cookie who was notably “talking at ‘ya” to “to ‘ya,” delivering these cold steel pearls of wisdom, was unflappable in the midst of it all decaying around her.
+Meanwhile the tough cookie who was notably “talking at ‘ya” not “to ‘ya,” delivering these cold steel pearls of wisdom, was unflappable in the midst of it all decaying around her.
 Possibly due to her change of a lyric at the end which said “let’s break out the ‘ludes, and have a ball…” Leading the song to climax abruptly with the sound of glass breaking.
 An appriopriately brittle climax to such an emotionally shattered performance.

 The astonishing power of “Is That All There Is” made the selection of an earlier song from her album on the single’s B-side all the more problematic.
 “Jungle Love” sounded like an overripe castoff from the first Kid Creole album.
 All Cristina could do on this track was trill and coo amid the thumping bass drums, vocal chanting, and cougar howls mixed into the kitschy, fondant iced layer cake of a disco tune.
 One that was a hair’s breadth away from toppling under a few too many layers.
 She truly sounded like an extra in her own production here with her girlish singing coming dangerously close to Marilyn Monroe burlesque.